Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely first/last name structure of a name, ex.
-John Smith or SMITH, John or SMITH; John. *
+*Split a full name into a likely first and last name structure. *

 *<u>Cost :</u> The processing of each name requires **1** credit.*